-- 6. Bidder completes Statement of Ownership Disclosure form and the Non-Collusion Affidavit form. - 7.
-Bidders are required to be registered with the New Jersey Department of Property Management and Construction (DPMC) and possess a DPMC C008 classification at the time of bid submission.
+- 6. Bidder completes Statement of Ownership Disclosure form and the Non-Collusion Affidavit form along with bid proposal. - 7.
+Bidders are required to be registered with the New Jersey Department of Property Management and Construction (DPMC) and possess a DPMC C120, C121 and C122 classification at the time of bid submission.
+No bids will be accepted without these classifications.